-The Office of Human Resources and Office of the Provost continue their collaborative efforts to enhance the diversity of the college community.
-As a result of the efforts made during the 2016-2017 year, the total number of faculty increased by 4 positions in 2016-2017.
-Gender diversity improved slightly, as females represent an additional 2% of tenured faculty, 3% of tenure-track faculty, and 19% of non-tenure-earning faculty.

-The College continues to review recruitment processes and branding in an effort to recruit a more diverse staff.
+- The Office of Human Resources and Office of the Provost continue their collaborative efforts to enhance the diversity of the college community.
+As a result of the efforts made during the 2016-2017 year, the total number of faculty increased by 11 positions in 2017-2018, with Hispanic representation increasing by 7% among tenure-track faculty. - The College continues to review recruitment processes and branding to recruit a more diverse staff